Skip to content

 Standardized Mining API set_frequency() | set_voltage() | read_temp() | get_nonces() Rust HAL Memory-safe hardware abstraction — translates API calls to chip-specific SPI/I2C commands Fragmented Hardware BM1387 BM1397 BM1362 BM1370

 Every ASIC miner family has different chips, control boards, PSUs, sensors, and board revisions.
 The Hardware Abstraction Layer is the compatibility boundary between the dashboard and the hardware-specific drivers.
-During public beta, support is still image-specific: do not assume a model or control board works until its exact SD card image is published.
+During the beta, support is still image-specific: do not assume a model or control board works until its exact SD card image is published.

-Antminer Firmware Compatibility and Public Beta Risk
+Antminer Firmware Compatibility and Beta Risk

-D-Central Technologies is preparing staged public beta firmware images, onboarding resources, supported hardware updates, and compatibility notes for DCENT_OS and DCENT_axe.
+D-Central Technologies is preparing staged beta firmware images, onboarding resources, supported hardware updates, and compatibility notes for DCENT_OS and DCENT_axe.
 View DCENT_axe for Bitaxe and micro-miners.

 Beta Image Rules